First storm of the season poised to move in to Maine

+As it moves north, it will get captured by the jet stream and the storm will rapidly strengthen into a nor'easter stalling off of southern New England today and tomorrow.

-By tomorrow morning, a low-level jet will start directing bands of rain into the New England coast.
-That river of heavy rain will hang over coastal Massachusetts through the day before it begins to pivot north up the New Hampshire Seacoast and into Southern Maine Tuesday night.
+A low-level jet will start directing bands of rain into the New England coast on this morning.
+That river of heavy rain will hang over coastal Massachusetts through the day before it begins to pivot north up the New Hampshire seacoast and into southern Maine.

 The pressure gradient from the strong low near Long Island to the strong high in Canada will be big creating gusty winds from the northeast.
 The threshold for power outages is lower this time of year because trees are still holding their leaves and the ground is soft and wet.